Wolverine971/9takes/src/blog/people/creators/KSI.md

 </ul>
   </div>
 </details><p class="firstLetter"></p>
-## How Each Enneagram Type Perceives booboo
+## How Each Enneagram Type Perceives KSI

-To provide a broader perspective, let's examine how individuals of each Enneagram type might perceive booboo:-
+To provide a broader perspective, let's examine how individuals of each Enneagram type might perceive KSI:-

 - **[Type 1- The Perfectionist](/blog/enneagram/enneagram-type-1)** -
 - **[Type 2- The Helper](/blog/enneagram/enneagram-type-2)** -